 - Manage dropship orders

-- Implement automatic order routing by supplier
+- Implement automatic order routing by the supplier

-- Create invoices, packing slips and shipping labels
+- Create invoices, packing slips, and shipping labels

 - Get order notifications

 - Integrate with carriers and shipping software

 - Access real-time order status with all marketplaces

 5. Use Wave Picking and Cross Docking to Save

 When planning your multi-warehouse inventory management, you want to ensure that you are aiming for a lean operation.
 In other words, you want to keep costs down.
 Wave picking and cross-docking are two warehouse management systems to help you achieve this.

 The latter is a system whereby as soon as a product arrives, it is shipped out.
 Or, if you manufacture your products, think of it as a made-to-order system that allows for much less storage space, thus keeping warehouse costs down.
 However, as your business grows, it is hard to maintain this storage option without causing fulfillment problems.

 Wave picking is better for a more significant, growing business and involves more storage space where orders can be sequentially filled throughout the day.